tuanbui0509/Tutorial_Github/Day_6/Reset_revert.md

 - Move to the history of this Repository will become a status displayed.
 - new commit
 - => extremely dangerous
+- Another create new commit if you want edit or fix bug